exaloop/codon/CONTRIBUTING.md

 # Contributing to Codon

 Thank you for considering contributing to Codon!
 This document contains some helpful information for getting started.
-The best place to ask questions or get feedback is [our Discord chatroom](https://discord.gg/8mT5R57kng).
+The best place to ask questions or get feedback is [our Slack](https://join.slack.com/t/exaloop/shared_invite/zt-1jusa4kc0-T3rRWrrHDk_iZ1dMS8s0JQ).

 ## Development workflow